Our Story of a Grocery Store for Paisley

 The owners, Rob and Gail Fullerton are local residents who combined their skills and community concern to re-open the store after it abruptly closed its doors in June 2013.

-Store Manager Gail
+Store Owners: Robert and Gail

 I am excited to come to the store every day to work with great employees in each department, manage every aspect of the grocery business and to chat with customers.
 I was raised on a farm north of Burgoyne, married Rob in 1991 and have two daughters.
 After high school I was educated in Food Service Management and worked in institutional food services for ten years before staying home to raise our family and operate a very busy cake decorating business from home for 16 years.
 As the current grocery store went into decline, I recognized an opportunity to use my skills and ambition to resurrect the current building into something much more efficient and to recreate a new grocery store to meet the needs of the Paisley community.